mitliagkas/mitliagkas.github.io/ml-class.md

 =========

 An introductory but **very intensive** class in machine learning.
-The class will be given again in Fall 2020.
+It is taught in Fall 2020 and will be taught again in Winter 2021.

 Listed as [IFT6390: Fondements de l'apprentissage machine](https://admission.umontreal.ca/cours-et-horaires/cours/ift-6390/)